arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/post_api_view_arangosearch.md

   memory (introduced in v3.9.5, Enterprise Edition only).
 This can improve the query performance if stored values are involved.
 See the `--arangosearch.columns-cache-limit` startup option to control the memory consumption of this cache.
+You can reduce the memory usage of the column cache in cluster deployments by only using the cache for leader shards, see the `--arangosearch.columns-cache-only-leader` startup option (introduced in v3.10.6).

   You may use the following shorthand notations on View creation instead of an array of objects as described above.
 The default compression and cache